 Our billing professionals are up-to-date on the latest state-specific compliance requirements, including CPT code 99459 and surprise billing regulations.
 Let us help you avoid denials, ensure compliance, and boost your reimbursement.

-Accurate and thorough documentation is crucial when reporting CPT code 99459.
-The medical record should clearly indicate that a pelvic examination was performed as part of the E/M service.
-Additionally, if a chaperone was present during the examination, this should be documented, including the chaperone’s role and the time spent.
+Accurate documentation is key when reporting CPT code 99459.
+The medical record should clearly state that a pelvic examination was performed as part of the E/M service.
+If a chaperone was present during the exam, document the chaperone’s name and role and the time spent.

-In cases where a chaperone was offered but declined by the patient, this refusal should also be recorded.
-Proper documentation ensures compliance with billing guidelines and supports the medical necessity of the services provided.
+If a chaperone was offered but declined by the patient, document that as well.
+Proper documentation ensures compliance with billing rules and supports the medical necessity of the service provided.

 CPT 99459 Reimbursement

-As a practice expense-only code, CPT 99459 is valued at 0.68 relative value units (RVUs) for non-facility settings.
-This valuation accounts for approximately four minutes of clinical staff time associated with chaperoning a pelvic exam and the cost of necessary supplies, such as a speculum.
-It’s important to understand that this code does not include physician work RVUs, as it is intended solely to cover practice expenses.
+As a practice expense only code CPT 99459 is valued at 0.68 relative value units (RVUs) for non-facility settings.
+This is for approximately 4 minutes of clinical staff time to chaperone the pelvic exam and the cost of supplies such as a speculum.
+Remember this code does not include physician work RVUs as it’s only for practice expense.

-When billing for CPT code 99459, it should be listed separately on the claim form, in addition to the primary E/M service code.
-Ensure that the primary procedure code reflects the E/M service provided and that CPT 99459 is appropriately linked to this primary code.
+When billing CPT 99459 it should be listed separately on the claim form and in addition to the primary E/M service code.
+Make sure the primary procedure code reflects the E/M service and CPT 99459 is linked to that primary code.

-Be aware that payer policies may vary, and some insurers may have specific guidelines regarding the reimbursement of this add-on code.
-Therefore, it’s advisable to verify coverage and billing requirements with individual payers to ensure compliance and appropriate reimbursement.
+Be aware that payer policies may vary and some insurers may have specific rules for this add-on code so check with individual payers to ensure compliance and proper reimbursement.

 Labor Reimbursement in CPT Code 99459

-CPT code 99459 does not include a physician work component, meaning that physicians are not directly reimbursed for their labor when performing the examination under this code.
-Instead, the reimbursement is structured to cover overhead expenses, such as staff time and equipment usage.
-Billing for equipment that was not utilized would be difficult to justify.
+CPT 99459 does not have a physician work component so physicians are not reimbursed for their time when performing the exam under this code.
+Instead, it’s structured to cover overhead expenses like staff time and equipment usage.
+Billing for equipment that wasn’t used would be hard to justify.
+There is debate on how staff time is interpreted in this code.

-There is some debate regarding how staff time within this code is interpreted.
-Some believe that the requirement for a chaperone, which is mandated in certain states and medical practices, may fall under this allocation.
-Others argue that the staff time accounts for tasks like assisting the patient with undressing, getting onto the examination table, and positioning activities that typically take at least four minutes.
+Some say the requirement for a chaperone which is mandated in some states and medical practices falls under this code.
+Others say the staff time is for tasks like assisting the patient with undressing, getting on the exam table and positioning which takes at least 4 minutes.

-Discussions on reimbursement and coding often omit broader healthcare considerations.
-In states where a chaperone is required for specific medical examinations, compliance with legal regulations is essential.
-From both medical and legal perspectives, documentation of whether a chaperone was offered, accepted, or present is increasingly important.
-However, there is no indication that the inclusion of a chaperone will become a required component for billing CPT code 99459.
+Discussions on reimbursement and coding often overlook broader healthcare considerations.
+In states where a chaperone is required for specific medical exams, compliance with legal regulations is key.
+From a medical and legal perspective documentation of whether a chaperone was offered, accepted or present is becoming more important.
+But there is no indication that a chaperone will become a required component for billing CPT code 99459.

 Clinical Implications